komyg/rm-shop-v2/tutorial.md

 # Creating resolvers

-The resolvers are functions that will manage our in memory cache, by reading data from it and writing data to it.
-If you are accustomed to Redux, the resolvers would be similar to the reducer functions, even though they are not required to be synchronous nor are the changes to the In Memory Cache required to be immutable, although we chose to use immutability in the part 1 in return for performance improvements.
+Resolvers are functions that will manage our local `InMemoryCache`, by reading data from it and writing data to it.
+If you are accustomed to Redux, the resolvers would be similar to the reducer functions, even though they are not required to be synchronous nor are the changes to the `InMemoryCache` required to be immutable, although we chose to use immutability in the [Part 1](https://dev.to/komyg/creating-an-app-using-react-and-apollo-graphql-1ine) of this tutorial in return for performance improvements.

-## Object resolvers
+## Type resolvers

-The object resolvers are used to initialize the local fields of a remote type.
+Type resolvers are used to initialize the local fields of a remote type.
 In our case, we have extended the `Character` type with the `chosenQuantity` and `unitPrice` fields.

 To start, create the *src/resolvers* folder.
 Then create the *set-unit-price.resolver.ts* file and copy the contents below: